DC 37 Health & Security Plan Benefits

 An enrollment form must be on file with the Health & Security Plan before you can obtain benefits.

 - If you are a new employee enrolling a spouse (including a domestic partner or partner in a civil union) or dependent child(ren)in the Plan for the first time, then you must attach copies of your marriage certificate, domestic partnership papers, birth certificate(s) and/or guardianship papers of your child(ren) to your enrollment records form.
-You may obtain an enrollment form from the Plan office or you may click here to download this form.
-For instructions on how to complete the enrollment form, click here.
+You may obtain an enrollment form from the Plan office or you may click here to download this form and instructions.

 - If you are a long-standing member and you recently married, added a domestic partner or recently became a parent, then you must complete a "Change of Status Card" adding your new family members to your file.
 Be sure to attach copies of the appropriate documents to the card before returning it to the Plan.